 Now this easy vegan cheesecake recipe is dialed in and ready for sharing!
-If you're a fan of simple-to-prepare desserts that also happen to be really versatile I think you'll love it.
-This cheesecake is:
+If you're a fan of easy-yet-special vegan desserts that taste AMAZING enough to serve the picky eaters in your life, you're going to love this one.

 - versatile - try it without sprinkles and with spices, citrus zest, or fruit toppings

-I love this particular combination because each ingredient contributes to the overall texture and flavor without any one ingredient overpowering the others.
+This combination works because each ingredient contributes to the overall texture and flavor without any one ingredient overpowering the others.

 Here's a list of everything you'll need to make this vegan cheesecake:

-- 11 sheets of vegan graham crackers.
-Finding graham crackers that don't contain honey can be difficult.
-Nabisco Original grahams are widely available and are accidentally vegan.
+- vegan graham crackers - Nabisco Original grahams are widely available and are accidentally vegan.

-- 1 ½ cups raw cashews.
-See notes below about soaking in water, or get fancy with a soak in champagne!
+- raw cashews - see notes below about soaking in water, or get fancy with a soak in champagne!
 Keep reading for instructions.

-- 1 cup solid coconut cream (see photo below).
-Place a can of full-fat coconut milk in the refrigerator 1 to 2 days in advance.
+- coconut cream (see photo below) - this is the solid portion in a can of full-fat coconut milk.
+Plan ahead and place a can of full-fat coconut milk in the refrigerator 1 to 2 days in advance.
 Open the can and scoop out ONLY the solid portion.
-Reserve the liquid for a stir fry or soup.
+Reserve the liquid for a curry or soup.

-- up to 4 Tbsp non-dairy milk.
-This helps with blending if the cashews weren't soaked.
+- non-dairy milk - helps with blending if the cashews weren't soaked

-- ¼ to ⅓ cup vegan sprinkles.
-I use these vegan sprinkles made by Sweetapolita.
+- optional vegan sprinkles - I use these vegan sprinkles by Sweetapolita.

 Step By Step Instructions